onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

    - everything should be displayed properly and layout should not be broken
 2. Type "de" in the text input below `Search for country`
    - everything should be displayed properly and layout should not be broken
-   - there should be a dropdown list with at least 1 country displayed, i.e. Sweden should be one of the countries included in the dropdown options
+   - there should be a dropdown list with the following countries displayed in the dropdown options:
+     - Bangladesh, Denmark, Russia Federation, Sweden for `driver's license`
+     - Bangladesh, Russia Federation, Sweden for `identity card`
 3. Select a country from the list
 4. Click on `Submit document`
 5. Upload document